Iceland History, Language and Culture

 Iceland has a 99% literacy rate – its people are knowledgeable, well-spoken and very polite.
 Icelandic is the national language but Danish and English are widely spoken.

 Icelanders enjoy having a warm soak in a sundlaug (heated pool) or a geothermal spa, with many visiting a pool daily.
-In every public pool, you must observe the following bathing etiquette:
+In every public pool, the following bathing etiquette must be observed:

 • Remove your shoes before entering the locker room.
 Upon entering, use the wristband you've obtained at the reception to get a locker.
 Put away your phone because no camera is allowed (unless you are visiting a tourist-oriented geothermal spa like the Sky Lagoon).